Sridevi Shoban Babu: Release

 Sridevi Shoban Babu was initially scheduled to release on 14 April 2022, but was released on 18 February 2023.
 The film's satellite and digital streaming rights were acquired by Star Maa and Disney+ Hotstar, respectively.
 It premiered on Disney+ Hotstar on 30 March 2023.

 Reception

 A critic of The Times of India stated that "Santosh Shobhan and Gouri G Kishan fare well in this romantic comedy.
 But archaic storytelling, trivial comic sequences and lack of engagement make it a drag".
 Abhilasha Cherukuri of Cinema Express, wrote, "The lack of cinema-appropriate depth-of-field in most frames, the barely functional editing, or the unfunny jokes gives the audience a feeling of watching an amateur short film".
-A critic of 123Telugu opined that the film has a routine storyline.